|

 the latest Harlequin novel.
 Brad Pitt plays the pretty-boy

-lead-character with his typical charisma, which is anachronistic here.
+lead with his typical charisma, which is anachronistic here.

 His character is about as interesting as that wretched narrator named One Stab,

-who tries to give you some poetic words of wisdom, but really just cites
+who tries to give you some poetic words of wisdom but really just cites

 clichés.
-The film's only redeeming quality is the relation between the
+The film's only redeeming quality is the relationship between Aidan Quinn and Anthony Hopkins, who

 valuable moments together towards the end.